-This functionality implements FPT_STM.1.
+This functionality implements FPT_STM_EXT.1.

-7.6 TOE Access
+7.7 TOE Access

-For interactive user authentication at the web-based Configuration utility via HTTPS and the command line tmsh via SSH, BIG-IP implements the display of administrator-defined banners to users before they authenticate.
+For interactive user authentication at the web-based Configuration utility via HTTPS and the command line tmsh via SSH or the serial port console, BIG-IP implements the display of administrator-defined banners to users.